Adwings27/LTspice_Lab/Expt.3.md

 8. The amplifier is **linear** only within a certain input range.
 9. Exceeding this range leads to **clipping, distortion, and loss of differential gain**.
 10. **Choosing \( R_D \) and \( I_{tail} \)** properly balances gain, bandwidth, and power consumption.
+11. Vin(CM) is directly proportional to the gain of the amplifier.

 ## Conclusion